-Mr. Voegborlo holds a BA Degree in Law and Political Science and a Post Graduate Diploma in Communication Studies from the University of Ghana.
-He was called to the Ghanaian Bar in October 1989.
-In 1991 he served as a Research Assistant to the Committee of Experts that drafted the 1992 (Fourth) Republican Constitution.
+Mr. Voegborlo holds a Post Graduate Diploma in Communication Studies and a Bachelor of Arts Degree in Law and Political Science from the University of Ghana.
+He was called to the Bar in October 1989.
+In 1991 he served as a Research Assistant to the Committee of Experts who drafted the 1992 (Fourth) Republican Constitution.
 He joined the NCCE in July 1993 as Deputy Director for Research and in May 2006 became the Commission Secretary.

 Philomina Abena AnyidohoCommission Member

 Mrs. Anyidoho holds a Master's Degree in Development Studies from the Institute of Statistical, Social and Economic Research (ISSER), University of Ghana, Legon, and a BSc (Land Economy) from the Kwame Nkrumah University of Science and Technology, Kumasi.
 She also holds a Post Graduate Certificate in International Higher Education from Coventry University, the UK from March 2006 to February 2009.
 She was the Programmes Coordinator at the Institute of Economic Affairs (IEA), Ghana, a public policy think-tank.
 She joined Ghana Technology University College (GTUC) in March 2009 and worked as Coordinator of Research & Consultancy till December 2015.
 In January 2016, she moved to the faculty of IT Business of the same University as a lecturer, a position she currently holds.

 Hajara Mohammed RufaiCommission Member